-Breaking down the biggest NBA games this week: Giannis vs. Zion
+Breaking down the biggest NBA games this week: Lakers and Nets face off

-The NBA is officially back and in full swing, and things should get crazy during this year unlike any other.
-We’ve got a nice slate this week with plenty of top teams facing off against each other, including some historic rivalries and faces of the league going head to head.
-Without further ado let’s dive into a few of the biggest contests this week.
+The NBA is seriously rolling now, and we’re starting to get a good idea of which teams are looking hot this year, and which teams are facing a long season.
+We’ve got a nice slate this week with plenty of top teams facing off against each other, including the Nets’ Big 3 taking on the Lakers for the first time.
+Without further ado, let’s dive into a few of the biggest contests this week.

 Utah Jazz @ Los Angeles Clippers – 10:00 p.m ET – Wednesday

 Unfortunately this game won’t be nationally televised, but it’s still one of the highlights of the week.
 It’s the first meeting between these two Western Conference heavyweights since January 1, when the Jazz emerged with a 106-100 win.
 Utah has easily been the hottest team in the league over the past month and a half, as they’ve won 18 of their last 19 games.
 That being said, they haven’t faced the toughest schedule, and that’s about to change.

 We’re going to learn a lot more about them this coming week, with games against the 76ers, Clippers, and Lakers on the horizon.
 This is the first game of a two-game set, as the Jazz and Clippers will play once again on Friday night in a game televised by ESPN.
 If anyone can slow down the freight train that Utah has become recently, it’s Kawhi Leonard, Paul George, and this 20-8 Los Angeles team.

 Toronto Raptors @ Milwaukee Bucks – 7:30 p.m.
 ET (TNT) – Thursday